What Can Washington do about the State of Community Colleges?

 Focus on Affordability

-Although the meeting was held in private, the purpose of the meeting appeared to be the rising cost of higher education, as well as the increased debt college students are now shouldering nationwide.
+Although the meeting was held privately, its purpose appeared to be the rising cost of higher education, and the increased debt college students are now shouldering nationwide.
 According to the Downey Patriot, President Obama emphasized throughout the meeting the importance of “bold and innovative solutions” to make higher education more affordable to a larger number of Americans.
-Attendees shared ideas on what had worked for them in the areas of affordability, accessibility and productivity in their own college systems.
+Attendees shared ideas on what had worked for them in the areas of affordability, accessibility, and productivity in their college systems.

 “President Obama and Secretary Duncan are clearly concerned about addressing the college affordability and productivity issue,” Alexander told the Downey Patriot.
 “This is why it was nice to receive an invitation to discuss, along with a small number of my colleagues, with President Obama all of our comprehensive efforts to graduate our students while still remaining among the nation’s most affordable universities.”

 There are plenty of good reasons to be concerned about the cost of higher education today.
 An article at Gawker reports on a recent survey that showed tuition at community colleges is destined to rise in nearly all 50 states.
-Increases may be attributed to cuts in state-funded financial aid and Pell grants, as well as cuts to state operating budgets by as much as 75 percent.
+Increases may be attributed to cuts in state-funded financial aid and Pell Grants and to state operating budgets by as much as 75 percent.

-Many economists favor the theory that college prices will inevitably increase at a faster rate than inflation, according to a report at CBS.
+According to a report at CBS, many economists favor the theory that college prices will inevitably increase faster than inflation.
 Since higher education is an industry that requires plenty of personal, face-to-face contact to be successful, that feature leaves little room for cutting of staffing like other industries.
-In other words, it is virtually impossible to serve more people with fewer workers, since the process of higher education is not one that can be easily automated.
-However, unlike other service-oriented industries, people tend to complain when higher education becomes unaffordable, since many see it as the ticket to upward mobility.
+In other words, it is virtually impossible to serve more people with fewer workers since the process of higher education cannot be easily automated.
+However, unlike other service-oriented industries, people complain when higher education becomes unaffordable since many see it as the ticket to upward mobility.

 Modeling after Race to the Top

-The other concern in the cost of higher education is the ability of the government to push institutions of higher education to reform for the better.
-With little incentive to make policy changes that would benefit student outcomes, some schools are simply not putting forth the necessary effort to bring their schools to the next level.
+The other concern about the cost of higher education is the government's ability to push institutions to reform for the better.
+With little incentive to make policy changes that would benefit student outcomes, some schools are simply not making the necessary effort to bring their schools to the next level.
 At the recent meeting, Kirwan proposed a program comparable to the successful Race to the Top program used by K-12 schools that could be modified for colleges.

 “We put on the table the notion of having some sort of program, maybe modeled on Race to the Top, where there could be some incentive provided that states could compete for if they were willing to make certain policy changes,” Kirwan told CBS.
-Kirwan added that this type of program could satisfy the administration’s desire to use the resources currently available to get better results.
+Kirwan added that this program could satisfy the administration’s desire to use the available resources for better results.

-The meeting is one of many Obama has called to reassess the current state of higher education in this country.
-With the high aim of churning out more college graduates to redeem America’s place as number one in education in the world, the system has a long way to go to fix itself and become more affordable, accessible and productive for college hopefuls in the future.
+The meeting was one of many in which Obama called to reassess the current state of higher education in this country.
+With the high aim of churning out more college graduates to redeem America’s place as number one in education in the world, the system has a long way to go to fix itself and become more affordable, accessible, and productive for college hopefuls in the future.

 Additional Resources [+]